Scope

 Other relevant patient information

-PGDs, supporting protocols or SOPs should always identify any other relevant information or advice to be given to the individual, including providing the statutory manufacturer’s PIL.
-It should also refer to any other checks that practitioners must carry out to ensure that they and the individual/their carer fully understand how to take or use the supplied medicine.
+PGDs and supporting protocols should always identify any other relevant information or advice to be given to the individual, including providing the statutory manufacturer’s PIL.
+They should also refer to any other checks that practitioners must carry out to ensure that they and the individual/their carer fully understand how to take or use the supplied medicine.

 Labelling of single dose POMs for immediate administration

-The MHRA has advised that single dose medicines which are non-parenteral and which are supplied by a healthcare professional under an exemption and then immediately self-administered or administered by another person, such as a carer or healthcare worker, in the same room or clinic do not require labelling.
+The MHRA has advised that single dose medicines which are non-parenteral, and which are supplied by a healthcare professional under an exemption and then immediately self-administered or administered by another person, such as a carer or healthcare worker, in the same room or clinic do not require labelling (e.g. a nasal ‘flu vaccine).

-This also applies to parenteral medicines supplied and administered under an exemption by the same healthcare professional.
+This also applies to parenteral medicines administered under an exemption by the same healthcare professional (e.g. an IM ‘flu vaccination).

 Pharmacy Medicines (P)

-If the dosage instructions on the P pack reflect the dose required to be administered under the exemption, then over-labelling is not required.
+If the dosage instructions on the P pack reflect the dose required to be administered under the exemption, then labelling is not required.

 Pre-printed dosage instructions on P medicine packaging